junseok03/DJnner/README.md

 ## !!!!!!!!!
 IMPORTANT NOTICE  !!!!!!!!!
 "DJnner" is damaged and can’t be opened.
 You should move it to the Trash' Error on Mac

-To solve this, open a console and type: xattr -cr <path/to/application.app>
+To solve this: open a console and type: xattr -cr <path/to/application.app>